 2. Customer Loyalty

-This is one of the most important factors when it comes to ethical marketing.
+This is one of the most important factors in ethical marketing.

-With the proper adoption of ethics in terms of business and operation, the company can win the loyalty, trust, and confidence of its consumers that can go a long way into the future.
+With the proper adoption of ethics in terms of business and operation, ethical marketing teams can win the loyalty, trust, and confidence of their consumers which can go a long way into the future.

-The natural human tendency to go after the genuine brand will surely give them promising gains, both in the present and in the future.
+The natural human tendency to go after the genuine brand surely gives them promising gains, both in the present and in the future.

 3. Increased credibility